-However, static hazards are not what you will be scored on in your Hazard Perception exam, but rather your ability to spot developing hazards.
+However, static hazards are not what you will be scored on in your Hazard Perception Test, but rather your ability to spot developing hazards.

 So what is a developing hazard?

-A good example of this is, you see a ball roll out across the road ahead of you, which could potentially be closely followed by a young child.
+A good example of this is; you see a ball roll out across the road ahead of you which could potentially be closely followed by a young child.
 The sooner you learn to spot a developing hazard, the quicker you can react and avoid unnecessary action that could potentially cause a serious collision.